Vettius Valens: Life

 The three manuscripts of the Anthology all date from 1300 or later.
 The text, however, appears to be fairly reliable and complete, although disorganized in places.

 Although Ptolemy, the astronomer, mathematician, astrologer of ancient Alexandria and author of Tetrabiblos (the most influential astrological text ever written), was generally regarded as the colossus of Hellenistic-period astrology in the many centuries following his death, it is most likely that the actual practical astrology of the period resembled the methods elaborated in Valens' Anthology.
 Modern scholars tend to counterpoise the two men, since both were roughly contemporary and lived in Alexandria; yet Valens' work elaborated the more practical techniques that arose from ancient tradition, while Ptolemy, very much the scientist, tended to focus more on creating a theoretically consistent model based on his Aristotelian causal framework.
 The balance given by Valens' Anthology is therefore very instructive.
 No other Hellenistic author has contributed as much to our understanding of the everyday, practical astrological methods of the early Roman/late Hellenistic era.

-Deciding that the traditional religion was useless, he found in fate a substitute religion.
-For him absolute determination gave emotional satisfaction and aroused an almost mystical feeling.
-Knowing that everything was already predetermined gave one a sense of freedom from anxiety and a sense of salvation.